Insurance Laws in Nepal: Types, Regulatory Framework and Claims Process

 The insurance law in Nepal has established clear guidelines for businesses and professionals in the industry.
 By regulating life insurance, non-life insurance, and reinsurance, the Insurance Board ensures that the market remains secure, transparent, and reliable.
 Whether you are a local or foreign entity looking to enter the Nepali insurance market, or an individual seeking to become an agent, surveyor, or broker, understanding the licensing process and regulatory framework is essential to success.

-This information is provided for educational purposes only and should not be construed as legal advice.
-FinLex Associates retains exclusive rights to the content.
+This article is for educational purposes only and should not be considered legal advice.
+FinLex Associates holds exclusive rights to this content.

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

 1. What are the main types of insurance in Nepal?